Authors of section

 Alignment during nail insertion

 The fracture must be aligned satisfactorily for nailing to avoid comminution as the nail is driven through the fracture zone.
 Merely positioning the distal segment so that the tip of the nail enters it, and allowing the nail to align the tibial axis works well in the mid-diaphyseal region.
-However, rotation should be correct as the nail crosses the fracture.
-Length must also be adjusted as the nail is inserted to avoid either shortening, or distraction of the fracture.
+Confirm correct rotation as the nail crosses the fracture.
+Length must also be adjusted as the nail is inserted to avoid either shortening or distraction of the fracture.

 While fractures in the narrow portion of the medullary canal usually align well with nail insertion, proximal and distal fractures require special efforts from the surgeon to avoid angulation.